Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 - Arizona State has played 11 games, with four wins against the spread.

-- The Sun Devils have been favored by 20 points or more one time this season and have not covered the spread in any of them.
+- The Sun Devils have yet to cover the spread this season when favored by 20.5 points or more.

-- Arizona State's games this year have eclipsed the over/under five times in 10 opportunities (50%).
+- Arizona State has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).

-- The Sun Devils put up 28.9 points per game, comparable to the 30.8 per matchup the Wildcats give up.

-- When Arizona State piles up over 377.7 yards, the team is 4-4 against the spread and 6-3 overall.
+- Arizona State is 4-4 against the spread and 6-3 overall when the team totals more than 377.7 yards.

-- The Sun Devils have turned the ball over 15 more times (21 total) than the Wildcats have forced a turnover (6) this season.
+- This year, the Sun Devils have turned the ball over 21 times, 15 more than the Wildcats' takeaways (6).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.